-Paris marchers decry racism, far right rallies in London
+Paris marchers decry racism; far right rallies in London

 “It’s the first time people see us,” she told The Associated Press.
 “Let us breathe.”

-The Paris march in Paris was led by supporters of Adama Traore, a French black man who died in police custody in 2016 in circumstances that remain unclear despite four years of back-and-forth autopsies.
+At least 15,000 people rallied in Paris, led by supporters of Adama Traore, a French black man who died in police custody in 2016 in circumstances that remain unclear despite four years of back-and-forth autopsies.
 No one has been charged in the case.

 “We are are all demanding the same thing – fair justice for everyone,” Traore’s sister Assa told the rally.